DeepRegNet/DeepReg/demos/paired_ct_lung/README.md

 https://zenodo.org/record/3835682#.XsUWXsBpFhE

 # Demo Description

-- This is a paired intra subject registration.
+This is a paired intra subject registration.
 This means registration of inspiration images with expiration images for the same patient is demonstrated.

-# Usage of the Python Scripts and Config Files (applicable to both demos)
+# Usage of the Python Scripts and Config File

 The python scripts used along with their brief descriptions are as follows:

-- data.py: used to download, unzip and restructure the dataset to suit the needs of the DeepReg toolbox
+- demo_data.py: used to download, unzip and restructure the dataset to suit the needs of the DeepReg toolbox
-- .yaml files: config file used to specify training options
+- paired_ct_lung.yaml files: config file used to specify training options
-- train.py: used to rescale images to 255 and train the network using the DeepReg toolbox
+- demo_train.py: used to rescale images to 255 and train the network using the DeepReg toolbox
-- predict.py: used to predict and visualise predictions from the trained network
+- demo_predict.py: used to predict and visualise predictions from the trained network

 # References